Help children learn to climb small boulders and scramble around on large rocks with this guide to bouldering with kids.

 - 11 Awesome Benefits of Rock Climbing – And 1 very Important One from Transcend Your Limits

 This was the first time that my daughter attempted baby bouldering.
 I call it baby bouldering because the boulders were very small compared to what most would consider bouldering.
-However, she has had lot’s of practice with tree walking so she was ready for this activity.
-She in fact choose it herself, which is usually an indication of readiness.
-Please make sure your children are ready and willing participants before offering this activity.
+However, she had lots of practice walking across fallen trees to develop her balance, so she was ready for this activity.
+She, in fact, chose it herself, which is usually an indication of readiness.
+Please ensure your children are ready and willing participants before offering this activity.

-Even though the boulders themselves were small I made sure she was safe and felt comfortable knowing the ground below was rubberized.
+Even though the boulders were small, I ensured she was safe and felt comfortable knowing the ground below was rubberized.
 You can bring your own crash pads to an area to make everyone feel safer.
 Another option is to allow your child to practice while holding your hand or being supported by you in some way so that you both feel comfortable giving it a go.

 Benefits of Risky Play

-Bouldering can be dangerous, but there are many benefits to children that engage in risky play.
-With that said please don’t allow your children to do anything that you don’t feel comfortable allowing them to do.
-Or make them do anything that they are not comfortable with.
+Bouldering can be dangerous, but there are many benefits to children who engage in risky play.
+That said, please don’t allow your children to do anything that you don’t feel comfortable allowing them to do or make them do anything that they are not comfortable with.

 Taking risks in play is essential for children’s growth and development.
 Check out the following articles for more information on the benefits of risky play: